muziejus/javascripting-english-major/2-calculator.md

 //--> Delicious burritos are clearly the best!
 ```

-I did two new things in this example: I used `\n` to make a new line, and I
+There are two new things in this example: `\n` can be used to make a new line
-showed you that `console.log()` can take multiple values in the parentheses,
+to make a new line, and now you see that `console.log()` can take multiple
-separated by commas.
+values in the parentheses, separated by commas.

 Finally, this discussion of variables allows me to introduce one more
-operator, the typeof operator.
+operator, the `typeof` operator.
 If you get a variable, sometimes you don’t know
 what kind of data type it is.
 Yet as we have seen with `+`, it behaves
 differently depending on the data.
+Continuing with the variables in the
+previous example:

 ```javascript
 > typeof question;